 - Implementation of an aromatic loop: addition of an isomerization section to optimize the paraxylene recovery unit.

 - Operating conditions for a typical arrangement.
 Main associated key steps during start-up and shutdown.
-Main operating variables and parameter.
+Main operating variables and parameters.